-A rider also called an insurance endorsement, is a way to customize your insurance coverage.
-You can add more coverage with a rider, or add family members.
+A rider, also called an insurance endorsement, is a way to customize your insurance coverage.
+For example, you can add more coverage with a rider or add family members.
 You might also be able to get benefits earlier if something happens under specific circumstances.

 Children’s Term to 25

 You can add a children’s “Term to 25” rider to your term or whole life insurance coverage.
 You can purchase up to $10,000 in coverage for a dependent child between 30 days and 23 years with this rider.
 Before the kid reaches the age of 25, the policy may be converted to a whole life plan.

 You may get 50% of your payouts immediately if you have a qualifying critical illness and add the terminal illness accelerated benefit rider to your policy in some instances.